As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Unjustified Reasons to Break a Lease in California

-Tenants who unjustifiably break the lease in California are subject to certain fees and security deposit charges.
-They may also be required to continue to pay rent until the original lease term ends.
+Tenants who break their lease in California without legal justification are subject to certain fees and security deposit charges, meaning funds may be taken from the security deposit by the landlord to make up for unpaid rent.
+They may also be required to continue to pay rent until the original lease ends.

 Tenants who unjustifiably break their lease will have no legal protection against the possibility of eviction for doing so.
 The reasons below are unjustified reasons to break a lease: